AdobeDocs/app-builder/src/pages/resources/asset-compute-worker-ps-api/lesson1.md

 If you have not logged in already, this command prompts a browser asking you to sign into the Adobe Developer Console with your Adobe ID.
 See [here](../../getting_started/first_app.md#3-signing-in-from-cli) for more information on signing in from the cli.

 After logging in, follow the prompts in the CLI and select the Organization, Project, and Workspace to use for the application.
 Choose the project and workspace you created when you set up your environment.
-When prompted `Which extension point(s) do you wish to implement ? `, make sure to select `DX Asset Compute Worker v1y`:
+When prompted `Which extension point(s) do you wish to implement ? `, make sure to select `DX Asset Compute Worker`:

 ```bash
 $ aio app init <app-name>